 If the result of the COVID test is positive, please follow medical advice.

-While in isolation, close-contact persons should monitor their health and note any COVID symptoms.
 The most common four symptoms of COVID are:

 - fever of 37.5 degrees